a-ge/foodie_cities/README.md

 # Foodie Cities
 Foodie Cities is a full stack MERN (MongoDB, Express, React/Redux, NodeJS) web application that allows users to view the most popular restaurants in a specific city.
 The application utilizes the Yelp API to retrieve restaurant data.
 Popular restaurants are those with the highest number of 'review counts'.
-Users can also bookmark restaurants if they are logged in their account.
+Users can also bookmark restaurants if they are logged in.

 ## Table of Contents
 * [Tech Stack](#techstack)<br/>